Code of Conduct and MSA Statement

 The use of computer and telematic technologies, systems and tools belonging to the Company and/or to applicable third parties, must be carried out correctly and in accordance with applicable laws and regulations.

-The Company fully understands the importance of ensuring data and information confidentiality, while also taking into account the safeguarding of data and information from unauthorized access and the integrity of the same.
-This requires that all Addresses of the Code of Conduct presented here exhibit the proper and correct behaviour, in order to avoid the falsification of documents, data and/or information, as well as hinder unauthorised access for the purpose of damaging data, information or computer systems belonging to the Company and to applicable third parties.
+The Company fully understands the importance of ensuring data and information confidentiality, while also taking into account the safeguard of data and information from unauthorized access and the integrity of the same.
+This requires a proper and correct behavior from the Addressees, in order to avoid the falsification of documents, data and/or information, as well as hinder unauthorized access for the purpose of damaging data, information or computer systems belonging to the Company and to applicable third parties.

-All Addressees of the Code of Conduct presented here shall not engage in any conduct or behaviour that is likely to damage or negatively impact data, information systems, or telematic systems and shall fully commit to comply with applicable regulations concerning the prevention and/or to punishment of cybercrimes and related activities.
+All Addressees shall not engage in any conduct or behaviour that is likely to damage or negatively impact data, information systems, or telematic systems, and shall fully commit to comply with applicable regulations concerning the prevention and/or the punishment of cybercrimes and related activities.

-It is strictly prohibited to give or promise monetary compensation or other benefits to directors, executives, and managers responsible for preparing corporate accounting or financial documents, auditors, liquidators, or any individuals subject to the direction or supervision of the latter, belonging and/or associated to the Company or to private entities, agents, franchisees, business partners, certification bodies, consultants, service providers, suppliers in general, intended to influence the individuals in question to act in violation of their duties, in such a way as to cause harm or damages to a third-party company.
+It is strictly prohibited to accept from or give or promise or request, either directly or indirectly, monetary compensation, gifts or other benefits to/from directors, executives, and managers responsible for preparing corporate accounting or financial documents, auditors, liquidators, or any individuals subject to the direction or supervision of the latter, belonging and/or associated to the Company or to private entities, agents, franchisees, business partners, certification bodies, consultants, service providers, suppliers in general, intended to influence the individuals in question to act in violation of their duties, in such a way as to cause harm or damages to a third-party company.

 4. IMPLEMENTATION OF PROCEDURES